 This is the statement offered by Tamer H. N. Alshouri of Beit Sahour in the Occupied Territory of Palestine.
-Tamer was one of our Bridges of Hope musicians who performed at the 2011 Tree of Life Conference.
+Tamer is one of our Bridges of Hope musicians who has performed at Tree of Life Conferences since 2011.

 The aim of the occupier, generally, is to confiscate the land, the natural resources and to abolish the language and culture of the occupied people.
 Coming from one of the longest occupations in the history, I’ve seen that culture is the only means to keep people together and to resist the occupier with non-violent means.
 This is our form of resistance—choosing to hold onto our culture through art, food, history, literature and music.

 Today we are gathered here, and we thank you for welcoming us to share our culture through our music.
-Read the rest of this entry »
+Read more »

 After the tragedy of September 11, 2001 our church’s Board of Deacons met, and we asked ourselves how we should respond.
 One of the things we resolved was that we needed to redouble our efforts to strengthen our interfaith community.
 Little did we know then that discussions with our Jewish and Muslim neighbors would lead us right into the heart of the Israeli-Palestinian conflict, taking us on nine annual “Tree of Life Journeys”to Israel and the occupied territories in which over 200 have participated.
 These journeys, in turn, have led to five annual interfaith conferences in which we have tried to amplify the voices of conscience of Israelis and Palestinians— Jews, Christians and Muslims— who have been working for a just and peaceful resolution to what they often refer to as “the American-Israeli occupation.